Before refinancing your mortgage, look at interest rates, your financial situation, market conditions and your refinance options.

 Possible reasons to refinance:

-• Access equity in the home, especially if it has appreciated in value.
+- Access equity in the home, especially if it has appreciated.

 Check Your Financial Health and Work on Improving It

 Next, it’s important to check your financial health.
 Even if you have an existing mortgage, it doesn't mean you'll qualify for a refinance.
-You'll need to check your credit score and DTI.
+You'll need to check your credit score and debt-to-income ratio.
 Here is why lenders check these numbers:

 Understand Your Home Equity

 Before refinancing, it's essential to understand your home equity.
-Equity is the amount of asset value you've built up in your home.
-It takes into account both the payments you've made on the mortgage principal and any increase in the home's appraised value.
+Equity is the asset value you've built up in your home.
+It considers both the payments you've made on the mortgage principal and any increase in the home's appraised value.
 Understanding your equity is essential to the success of your mortgage refinance application.

 Factor in the Closing Costs

-Closing costs when you refinance a mortgage are between 3% and 6% of the total loan amount, although you may be able to roll some or all of them into your mortgage.
-These costs cover home appraisal and the loan underwriting process.
+Closing costs when you refinance a mortgage are between 2% and 6% of the total loan amount, though you may be able to roll some or all of them into your mortgage.
+These costs cover the home appraisal and loan underwriting process.

-For example, you can roll the costs into your new loan if you have enough equity.
+For example, you can roll the costs into your new loan with enough equity.
 In addition, some lenders offer a no-closing cost refinance, but you will pay for that with a higher interest rate that covers closing costs.

 Closing costs can be fixed fees or a percentage and include: